qmark4444/React_improved_tic_tac_toe_game/README.md

 [1] When there is a win, highlight the three winning squares

-[2] The boaard can be now of any size, i.e. any height, width
+[2] The board can be now of any size, i.e. any height, width

+[3] You are able to set the rule of how many pieces in a row is win

 ---------------------------------------------------------------------------------------------------------
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).